In November 2006, almost two years after its founding in February 2005, Google acquired YouTube for a then-hefty price of $1.65 billion.

 Like many other startups, the original idea of YouTube was way different than what it has grown to become.
 Initially, the platform was supposed to be an online dating site.

-Started by three ex-paypal employees — Chad Hurley, Steve Chen, and Jawed Karim, YouTube pivoted to becoming a user-generated video-sharing after the original dating site idea failed to get traction.
+Started by three ex-PayPal employees — Chad Hurley, Steve Chen, and Jawed Karim — YouTube pivoted to becoming a user-generated video-sharing platform after the original dating site idea failed to get traction.

 Steve later acknowledged that the idea that the notion of YouTube being founded after a dinner party “was probably very strengthened by marketing ideas around creating a story that was very digestible.”

 Due to the discrepancy between the stories shared by the founder, we can never really know how exactly the idea of YouTube came to be but Wayback Machine’s first captured screenshot of YouTube confirms the fact that it was originally supposed to be a dating site, not a user-generated video platform.

 Anyways, moving on from that, the first video to be uploaded on the platform was a 19-second clip titled ‘Me at the Zoo’ (watched over 185 million times now), uploaded by co-founder Jawed Karim in April 2005.
 The first video to go viral and achieve the one million views landmark was a Nike ad, featuring former Brazilian player Ronaldinho in November 2005.
 In the same month, Sequoia Capital invested $3.5 million dollars in the platform.

 Youtube launched officially on 15th December 2005, prior to which it was in Beta.
 By launch time, the platform was receiving 8 million views in a day.
 Youtube grew from strength to strength thereafter but growth came with its own set of challenges.
 The platform would frequently run out of storage capacity, forcing the company to buy more and more of it.